kien-ngo/expo-server-sdk-bun/README.md

 # expo-server-sdk-bun

 Server-side library for working with Expo using Bun.
-This is an opinionated fork of [expo-server-sdk-node](https://github.com/expo/expo-server-sdk-node) with zero third-party dependencies.
+This is an opinionated fork of [expo-server-sdk-node](https://github.com/expo/expo-server-sdk-node).

+Notable changes:
+- No third-party dependencies
+- `useFcmV1` flag is removed
+- Bun is used for package manager & tests (Replaces yarn and jest)
+- Oxlint & Oxfmt are used instead of Eslint and Prettier
+- ESM-only

 If you have problems with the code in this repository, please file issues & bug reports at https://github.com/expo/expo.
 Thanks!